AN-M-M/AN-M-M.github.io/_posts/2019-10-21-Week-1-Principles-And-Practices.md

 ![my logo](/images/ANfavicon.png)

 Step 2: For github to recognise a favicon it has be a .ico file.
-So, I first converted the logo from a sketch drawing file to a PNG file and subsequently used an [online converter](https://convertio.co/) to convert the file the file from PNG to an ICO file.
+So, I first converted the logo from a sketch drawing file to a PNG file and subsequently used an [online converter](https://convertio.co/) to convert the file from a PNG file to an ICO file.

 Step 3: I then uploaded the ICO file into my image folder on the github repository.